“To you, an unstoppable dreamer and creator, who has the power to improve the world. We believe in you!”

 One of the best ways to engage your adolescent in the journal is through their interests and sense of purpose.
 Teenagers are naturally driven to seek new experiences, so now is the perfect time to explore their future dreams.

-“Purpose starts with having an aspiration, dream or intention.
-It’s finding a goal that feels personally meaningful...But purpose isn’t just about you; it’s aspiring to achieve something that impacts the world beyond you.”
+“Purpose starts with having an aspiration, dream, or intention.
+It’s finding a goal that feels personally meaningful...But the purpose isn’t just about you; it’s aspiring to achieve something that impacts the world beyond you.”

 -Tim Klein, Director of Stanford University’s Project Wayfinder

 In his work to empower adolescents and help them find meaning, Tim Klein has identified four key elements of purpose:

 It aligns with our core values (examples: community service, social justice, animal rights, poverty)